Skip to content

 Why This Matters for FSI

-- FINRA 4511 / 25-07 / Notice 21-18: Access control and audit trails for records; FINRA Regulatory Notice 21-18 reinforces that member firms should consider MFA, access management, and continuous monitoring as part of reasonable cybersecurity controls; FINRA Notice 25-07 (March 2025) is a workplace modernization RFC that touches on AI workflows and is cited here as contextual industry consultation only.
+• FINRA Rule 4511 / RN 24-09 / Notice 21-18: Access control and audit trails for records; FINRA Regulatory Notice 21-18 reinforces that member firms should consider MFA, access management, and continuous monitoring as part of reasonable cybersecurity controls; FINRA Regulatory Notice 24-09 (Generative AI / LLM Guidance) applies existing supervisory and recordkeeping rules to AI tools on a technology-neutral basis, which includes the identity-and-access controls that gate access to AI agents.
 FINRA retired SMS/voice MFA for Gateway access (July 2025), signaling direction on acceptable MFA methods for member firms.

-- OCC 2011-12 / Fed SR 11-7 (Model Risk Management): AI agents and Copilot Studio bots that inform or automate decisions are in-scope "models."
+• OCC Bulletin 2026-13 (formerly OCC 2011-12) / Fed SR 26-2 (formerly SR 11-7) (Model Risk Management): AI agents and Copilot Studio bots that inform or automate decisions are in-scope "models."
 Authentication and access controls on model-serving endpoints (maker portals, agent runtimes, Entra Agent ID principals) are a core MRM effectiveness control — weak identity controls on the model-serving path undermine the validation and ongoing-monitoring requirements.
-CA policies targeting maker / admin / agent identities help support the "controls around model use" expectations in SR 11-7 §V, but do not by themselves satisfy MRM obligations (see Control 2.6).
+CA policies targeting maker / admin / agent identities help support the "controls around model use" expectations in Fed SR 26-2 (formerly SR 11-7) §V, but do not by themselves satisfy MRM obligations (see Control 2.6).

 Automation Available